Bertrand Clauzel: Italian campaigns

-Clauzel would be rewarded in 1799 with a promotion to général de brigade.
-In this rank, he continued to served in Italy, during which he won great distinction at the battles of Trebbia and latter Novi where fought on the left wing of the army initially helping to stabilise it against the Austrian attack but managed to retreat his own brigade after the enemy breakthrough enveloped much of the French and trapped them the Bormida river.
+Clauzel was rewarded in 1799 with a promotion to général de brigade on 5 February.
+In this rank, he continued to serve in Italy, where he won great distinction at the battles of Trebbia and Novi.
+At Novi, Clauzel fought on the left wing of the army, initially helping to stabilise it against the Austrian attack, but managing to withdraw his own brigade after the enemy breakthrough enveloped much of the French left wing, trapping them against the Bormida River.

 Clauzel took command of the 4th Division under General Louis-Gabriel Suchet in 1800, taking part in the Siege of Genoa.
-Clauzel's division saw heavy fighting as delaying actions were fought though mountain passes.
-During the campaign, he seized the redoubt of Melogno and participated in the attack on Monte-San-Giacomo [It].
-Then as the Army of Melas pushed towards the city he endured the starvation of the siege before a negotiated surrender saw the whole army being repatriated to France.
-Later in December of 1800, Clauzel fought at Pozzolo.
+Clauzel's division saw heavy fighting as delaying actions were fought through mountain passes.
+During the campaign, he seized the redoubt of Melogno and participated in the attack on (Monte-San-Giacomo).
+Then, as the Army of Michael von Melas pushed towards the city, he endured the starvation of the siege before a negotiated surrender led to the armies repatriation to France.
+Later in December 1800, Clauzel fought at Pozzolo.

 Expedition to Saint-Domingue and return to Europe

 The Treaty of Amiens enabled Napoleon to organise the Leclerc expedition to reassert French control in the lucrative colony of Saint-Domingue following the Haitian Revolution.
-Clauzel seized Fort-Dauphin in December 1802 and became commander at Cap Français with a promotion to Divisional General.
+Clauzel seized Fort-Dauphin in December 1802, and became commander at Cap Français with a promotion to général de division.

-During his time in Le Cap, he purchased at auction a house previously owned by Toussaint Louverture, during latter corruption controversy over property in Algeria he would cite this as a model purchase that furthered French national interests encouraging stability in the fragile colony.
+During his time in Le Cap, he purchased a house previously owned by Toussaint Louverture, at auction.
+Clauzel invoked this purchase, during a later corruption controversy over property in Algeria, as a model purchase that furthered French national interests encouraging stability in the fragile colony.

-General Charles Leclerc died of yellow fever in 1803, and under the command of Leclerc's successor, Donatien-Marie-Joseph de Vimeur, vicomte de Rochambeau, Clauzel became disillusioned with Rochambeau's use of extreme violence and indiscriminate killing in an attempt to reassert French control.
-Clauzel worked with General Thouvenot at first to try and influence Rochambeau before they eventually conspired on a plot to overthrow Rochambeau and exile him.
+General Charles Leclerc died of yellow fever in 1803, under the command of Leclerc's successor, Donatien-Marie-Joseph de Vimeur, vicomte de Rochambeau, Clauzel became disillusioned due to Rochambeau's use of extreme violence and indiscriminate killing in an attempt to reassert French control.
+Clauzel worked with Général de brigade Pierre Thouvenot at first to try and influence Rochambeau before they eventually conspired to overthrow Rochambeau and exile him.
 Rochambeau learned of the plot and, in September 1803, ordered both Clauzel and Thouvenot arrested and deported.
-The frigate La Surveillante carrying Clauzel was shipwrecked off the coast of Florida.
+The frigate La Surveillante, carrying Clauzel was shipwrecked off the coast of Florida.
 He survived the wreck and made his way to New York, where he obtained passage to France.

 After his return to France, he was in almost continuous service in a number of coastal garrisons that saw no action.
-Until in 1806 when he was sent to the army of Naples.
-Soon after, Napoleon made him a Grand Officer of the Légion d'honneur.
+In 1806 when he was sent to the army of Naples, and made him a Grand Officer of the Légion d'honneur.
 In 1808–1809, he was under the command of Marshal Auguste de Marmont in Dalmatia, and at the close of 1809, Clauzel was assigned to the Army of Portugal under Marshal André Masséna.